Home

 PolperroPolperro

-The village has a maze of lanes and alleyways, festooned with hanging baskets, descending down to the water's edge.
-The House on Props is a fascinating old building, a 16th century inn supported by wooden props, it bestrides the ancient Saxon bridge.
+The village has a history which dates back to the thirteenth century and once formed part of the ancient Raphael manor which is mentioned in the Domesday Book.
+The present day village consists of a maze of lanes and alleyways, festooned with hanging baskets, and lined with interesting shops which descend down to the water's edge.
+The House on Props is a fascinating old building, a sixteenth century inn supported by wooden props, it bestrides the ancient Saxon bridge.
+A sixteenth century house in the village was once home to Dr. Jonathan Couch, naturalist, village doctor and collector of fossils who was the grandfather of the celebrated writer Sir Arthur Quiller-Couch.

 Smuggling was in the past a way of life in Polperro.
 On one particularly famous occasion, excisemen, informed of the fact that a large number of kegs of contraband brandy had been hidden in a cellar above Yellow Rock, proceeded to Polperro to confront the smugglers.
 On reaching cellar, they found the smugglers, waiting to recieve them and ready to open fire.
 The excise officer returned to Fowey to collect reinforcements, but the kegs and the smugglers had disappeared on his return.